FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 Table: (\#tab:FtsHTable)FtsH protease homologs in *Prochlorococcus marinus* and the model cyanobacterium *Synechocystis* sp.
 PCC6803.
-Protein homology determined by multiple sequence alignment with MUSCLE followed by construction of maximum likelihood phylogenetic tree using 1000 bootstrap replicates in MEGAX.
+Protein homologies between *Prochlorococcus* and *Synechocystis* were determined by multiple sequence alignment with MUSCLE followed by construction of maximum likelihood phylogenetic tree using 1000 bootstrap replicates in MEGAX.

 |Organism                            |  Homolog 1  |  Homolog 2  |   Homolog 3    |   Homolog 4    |
 |:-----------------------------------|:-----------:|:-----------:|:--------------:|:--------------:|